Last updated on February 9th, 2026 at 09:05 am

 Spot Welding

-Also known as resistance welding, spot welding involves compressing two pieces of sheet metal and applying pressure and heat from copper electrodes to create a nugget of weld that connects the pieces.
+Also known as resistance welding, spot welding involves compressing two pieces of sheet metal and applying heat and pressure through copper electrodes.
+This creates a small weld nugget that permanently joins the parts.

-Spot welding is often confused with tack welding, which also uses a small amount of weld to attach two pieces.
-However, unlike tack welding, spot welding creates a permanent weld.
+Spot welding is often confused with tack welding, which uses small welds for temporary positioning.
+Unlike tack welding, spot welding produces a permanent structural connection.

 Considerations for spot welding

-• Achieves a Class A finish without the need for grinding
+- Achieves a Class A finish without grinding

-• Can be just as strong as seam weldments
+- Can be just as strong as seam weldments when properly designed

-• The fastest and most cost-effective welding option for high-volume projects
+- The fastest and most cost-effective option for high-volume projects

 Tack Welding

-Tack welding is a low-heat, typically temporary welding process that holds sheet metal pieces together in proper alignment until they can be permanently welded.
+Tack welding is a low-heat, typically temporary process used to hold sheet metal components in alignment until permanent welding is completed.

 Considerations for tack welding

-• An inexpensive method for fastening two parts when a high-quality weld is not required
+- An inexpensive method for temporarily fastening parts

 Fuse Welding

-Fuse welding, also known as fusion welding, is achieved by heating two surfaces to the point where they melt together, with or without a filler rod.
+Fuse welding, also known as fusion welding, joins two surfaces by heating them until the base material melts together.
+This method may be performed with or without filler metal.

 Considerations for fuse welding